 Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 27.
-(2) Left control zone Textured area that allows you to perform additional gestures.
-(3) Right control zone Textured area that allows you to perform additional gestures.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 26.
+(2) Left touchpad button Functions like the left button on an external mouse.
+(3) Right touchpad button Functions like the right button on an external mouse.